denoland/manual/getting_started/web_frameworks.md

 frameworks that Deno supports:

 - **Node.js native frameworks/tools/libraries.** Some of the most popular
-  tooling, for example esbuild, explicitly supports both Node and Deno.
+  tooling, for example esbuild, explicitly supports both Node.js and Deno.
 The drawback here is that you might not get the best experience or performance.
 - **Deno native frameworks/tools/libraries.** We present some of these below.